discordjs/guide/CONTRIBUTING.md

 </DiscordMessages>
 ```

 These components are made with [Vue](https://vuejs.org/), but if you aren't familiar with Vue, don't worry about it.
 Just understand that you'll usually only need the `profile="user"`/`profile="bot"` attribute for the `<DiscordMessage>` component.
-All `<DiscordMessage>` components must be children of a single `<DiscordMessage>` component for it to display properly.
+All `<DiscordMessage>` components must be children of a single `<DiscordMessages>` component for it to display properly.

-Do note the casing in `<DiscordMessage>` syntax instead of `<discord-messages>`.
+Do note the casing in `<DiscordMessages>` syntax instead of `<discord-messages>`.
 This is due to how VuePress renders markdown and HTML inside markdown files.
 It doesn't recognize `<discord-messages>` as an HTML element, therefore rendering anything indented inside it as a regular codeblock.

 These components feature messages, mentions, embeds, interactions, and more.
 You can read more about how to use them by checking out [@discord-message-components/vue](https://github.com/Danktuary/discord-message-components/blob/main/packages/vue/README.md).